Working toward a better South Street Seaport for all

 68% of participants live, work, or both in the Seaport

 Our second workshop presented findings from the initial workshop and from our community pop-ups.
 We also highlighted the unique opportunity and benefits of taking a holistic approach to the area.
-Finally, we presented a summary of existing development rights and shared preliminary ideas for three development sites – generating substantive feedback from workshop participants.
+Finally, we presented a summary of existing development rights and shared preliminary ideas for three development approaches – generating substantive feedback from workshop participants.

 70% of participants think the Seaport has improved in recent years